martgonz/ping-pong/README.md

 ## Known Bugs

 I have had some difficulty with my coding, I have tried to simplify the code in order to make it work and I'm not getting the results I wish to have for the users experience.
-I am not able to color the entire background, I have tried moving my containers but that created a mess.
+On Chrome my website is missing elements that are nice on Safari.
+My code is not executing because I'm not doing it correctly.
+When I use the console some of my code works but with the HTML it's definitely not working.
+I've spent hours reviewing and looking at tutorials but I'm missing some logic somewhere.
+I understand the video lessons we have in class but not all the exercises make sense.
+Branching was easy but this assignment I'm lost.
+I submitted the assignment without working and I will fix it once I have a better understanding of my errors.

 ## Support and contact details